IaDrake20/Web-Programming-Final/README.md

 Servers
-1-Entities and event checking and player interaction 2-Loot
+1-Entities and event checking and player interaction.
+2-Loot.
+Also holds inventory.
+Currently takes 2 types of requests, one for loot and the other for information.

 backstory
 enter demon king lands, win back lost honor?
 Suffered yo mama joke?